mtnbonez/mtnbonez.github.io/_posts/2022-07-23-Uncapped-Games-6-Months-In.md

 |:--:|
 | Brought a few guitars and strummed a bit with the other musicians. |

-The day before the event, Tencent America hosted Family Day at [https://topgolf.com/us/el-segundo/](Top Golf in El Segundo).
+The day before the event, Tencent America hosted Family Day at [Top Golf in El Segundo](https://topgolf.com/us/el-segundo/).

 It was Chance's first time golfing...?